30+ Tips For Successful Follow-Up After Sending A Sales Proposal

 Tip #7 Prioritize your follow-ups based on deal size

-Larger deals require more time, effort, and personal attention.
-Prioritizing follow-ups based on deal size ensures you're investing your energy where the impact will be greatest.
+Prioritizing follow-ups based on deal size and understanding the prospect’s company ensures you’re investing your energy where the impact will be greatest.

 A $100,000 deal needs more frequent and tailored outreach compared to a $1,000 contract.